karldudley/telegraph/README.md

 ## Installation and usage

 Users should be able to input their title, name and story.
 Upon entering data, users should be able to submit their post and view all posts on a separate page.
+Users can then click on individual posts to see the whole story.
+On the whole story page, users have the option to delete the post.

 ### To run the app you have a few options:
 1. Go to the deployed [site](https://telegraph-futureproof.herokuapp.com/) on Heroku (*Easiest Option*)